nathanpotter17/Layer-W/engine/research/beta/layerwV0.1.4.md

 ### Core Innovation

 The ventilated memory model eliminates traditional allocation overhead by treating memory as a render-state machine rather than a general-purpose heap.
-Each frame "ventilates" the previous frame's allocations, creating a near zero-overhead streaming system perfectly suited for real-time 3D graphics abd ti.
+Moreover, Memory regions tied directly to their respective functionality.
+Each frame "ventilates" the previous frame's allocations, creating a near zero-overhead streaming system perfectly suited for modern live service games with high quality graphics or enriched applications running on embedded devices or in isolated contexts.
 The engine also ships with first class networking support, allowing assets to be streamed into memory efficiently via web workers.
 Side car patterns are also leveraged for easier integrative support.
-Memory regions tied directly to their respective functionality.

 ### Memory Architecture